straps-workshop/2021/content/home/deadlines.md

 Given that the general conference has gone officially online, organisers have authorised a longer period of submission for workshops.
-Therefore we have decided to organise **3 submission rounds** with the following deadlines:
+Therefore we have decided to organise **2 submission rounds** with the following deadlines:

 \- 1 round:
-**Submission: 5th September**
+**Submission: 25th September**
-Notification of results: 1st October
+Notification of results: 15th October

 \- 2 round:
-**Submission: 5th October**
+**Submission: 20th October**
-Notification of results: 25th October
+Notification of results: 30th October

-\- 3 round:
-**Submission: 30th October**
-Notification of results: 15th November

-Papers submitted in the first and second rounds, if not accepted, will have to opportunity to be **submitted again in the following rounds**.
+Papers submitted in the first round, if not accepted, will have to opportunity to be **submitted again in the following round**.
 Authors wiil be able to integrate evaluation comments from reviewers to prepare a new submission.

--   Camera Ready: **30 November 2020**
+-   Camera Ready: **12th November 2021**
--   Authors Registration deadline: **30 November 2020**
+-   Authors Registration deadline: **5th November 2021**
--   Workshops: **December 14, 2020**
+-   Workshops: **November 22nd, 2021**